 - Features wooden skinnies, slalom, seesaw and other skills related activities

-- Strongly recommend get this built by experienced provider
+- Strongly recommend getting this built by an experienced provider

 - Approx cost $6,000 to $10,000 depending on size, number of obstacles and region

-- Size of areas depends on what schools has available but approx 10m by 30m
+- Size of areas depends on what schools have available but approx 10m by 30m

-See more about detailed guide: How to build a Skills Track.
+See our very detailed guide: How to build a Skills Track.

 Cycle Skills Training

-It is recommended to have intro cycle skills training provided on-site for all students from the start of the track being open.
+It is strongly recommended to have intro cycle skills training provided on-site for all students from the first day the track opens.
 These trainers might also be able to help oversee the fitting of the helmets, help children select the correct size bike to ride, explain to teachers and students how to ride the different track, teach basic bike riding skills, as well as introducing some bike exercises and games for the students.

-We recommend that schools make contact with their local cycle skill providers (usually local council, Regional Sport Trust or Police) in advance to have this training booked from the start.
+We recommend that schools make contact with their local cycle skill providers (usually local council, Regional Sports Trust or Police) in advance to have this training booked from the start.

 In Auckland, Auckland Transport fund Cycle Skills Training at all the Auckland Bikes in Schools projects.
-Many local councils such as Wellington, Palmerston North and Christchurch support their local Bikes in Schools projects with cycle skills training.
+Many regional or local councils such as Wellington, Palmerston North and Christchurch support their local Bikes in Schools projects with cycle skills training for students and staff.

 What are the approx costs for an average school of 300 students?

-(These costs are very approximate, vary greatly by region, and are exclusive of GST)
+(These costs are very approximate, vary significantly by region, and are exclusive of GST)

-Ongoing bike and track maintenance costs are approx. $2,000 to $3,000pa.
-We strongly recommend that schools allocate this in their operational budget so it’s available if required.
-Costs will be lower for schools with smaller rolls.
+Ongoing annual bike and track maintenance costs are approx. $3,000pa.
+We strongly recommend that all schools allocate this funding in their operational budget, so it’s available when required.
+Costs may be lower for schools with smaller rolls.

 Some costs can vary by region.
 While the costs for bikes and helmets are standard throughout the country, track building costs can vary greatly between cities and even construction companies within an area.
 It is best to get as many quotes as possible.